You want to help people get on the road to recovery. We’ll give you the keys.

 As students prepare their applications, they work closely with their own adviser from the Health Professions Advising Committee, who provides support, feedback, and ultimately a recommendation for students—an increasingly rare benefit to health professions applicants.

 We believe that a broad liberal arts education produces the best health professionals—and our graduates, their patients, and the professional schools themselves agree.
 Therefore, we don’t have a “Pre-Med” major.
-Further, while many students interested in these professions major in Biology or another science, you can major in whatever you want and still successfully pursue a health career.
+Further, while many students interested in these professions major in Biology, Chemistry, Biochemistry and Molecular Biology or Neuroscience you can major in whatever you want and still successfully pursue a health career.

 Susie Zelaya Rivera ’20